vinumaradana/cse15l-lab-reports/lab-report-3.md

 ### Command-Line Options

-Online, find 4 interesting command-line options or alternate ways to use the command you chose.
-For example, we saw the -name option for find in class.
-For each of those options, give 2 examples of using it on files and directories from ./technical.
-Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.

 The `grep` command has various command-line options, but here are four important ones.
 To show how these options function, we will use files and directories from `./technical`.

 <br>